4 High School Graduation Speech Samples That Inspire

 Sample Four: Inspirational Moments for Life

+You're getting ready to head out into the world as adults.
+Adulting can be hard, but you'll find all the inspiration you need inside yourself.
 This last sample speech is an inspirational high school graduation speech that asks each student to look back on some of the moments from high school that will inspire them forever.

 Example of a Humorous Valedictorian Speech

-The following video offers a great example of a graduation speech that really speaks to the graduates while being humorous, appropriate and entertaining.
+The following video offers a great example of a graduation speech that really speaks to the graduates while being humorous, appropriate, and entertaining.
 If you have a natural gift for humor, a funny speech like this will be remembered long after other graduation memories have begun to fade.

 Tips for Writing a Graduation Speech

-Whether you're writing a speech for your homeschool graduation, as the class Valedictorian, or a graduation thank you speech, there are a few tips for speech writing that can make your talk meaningful and memorable.
+Whether you're writing a speech for your homeschool graduation, as the class Valedictorian, or as a graduation thank you speech, there are a few tips for speech writing that can make your talk meaningful and memorable.

 Know Your Audience